All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 When to Get Tested?

-When you have symptoms such as nausea, hyperventilation, ringing in the ears (tinnitus), or confusion that may be from taking too much aspirin or medications with salicylate ingredients; when it is suspected that your child may have ingested a significant quantity of a salicylate; at regular intervals when monitoring an overdose; sometimes on a regular basis when you take a prescription salicylate for rheumatoid arthritis or other autoimmune disorder
+When you have symptoms such as nausea, hyperventilation, ringing in the ears (tinnitus), or confusion that may be from taking too much aspirin or medications with salicylate ingredients; when it is suspected that an unconscious person or a child may have ingested a significant quantity of a salicylate, often as part of emergency and overdose testing; at regular intervals when monitoring an overdose; sometimes on a regular basis if you take a prescription salicylate for rheumatoid arthritis or other autoimmune disorder

 Test Preparation Needed?

-None, but your doctor may ask when you last took a salicylate and the amount taken.
-If you regularly take a prescription salicylate, your doctor may want to collect blood just prior to your next dose (trough level).
-Tell your doctor about any other medications you are taking.
+None, but a healthcare practitioner may ask when you last took a salicylate and the amount taken.
+If you regularly take a prescription salicylate, the healthcare practitioner may want to collect blood just prior to your next dose (trough level).
+Tell your healthcare provider about any other medications you are taking.